-21 August 2003 - 26 June 2006 (Cycle 88 to 116)
+21 August 2003 - 11 June 2007 (Cycle 88 to 126)

 On 21 August 2003, the public dissemination of UWI data is restarted.
 This fortunate event makes an end to the restricted distribution.
 From this date onwards data is received in the original manner (via the UK Met-Office), and is stored in the usual ECMWF analysis-input archives (the restricted data had been archived at a less accessible location).
 The original monitoring in the assimilation system (e.g., comparison with FGAT winds) is restored.
 However, cyclic reports are still based on the off-line monitoring (FG winds), since it includes data that is rejected in an early stage of the assimilation system.
 Besides Kiruna station, data is now also received from Maspalomas, Gatineau and Prince Albert, which, bearing in mind the loss of the LBR recorders, results in a coverage over the North Atlantic, part of the Mediterranean, the Gulf of Mexico, and a small part of the Pacific north-west from the US and Canada.
 An initial gap in the North Atlantic is resolved on 15 January 2004, when a station at West Freugh (Scotland) is included.
-Coverage in the Caribbean is obtained by a station at Miami (February 2005), in the Chinese Sea by a station at Beijing (July 2005), and partial coverage over the Southern Hemisphere by the inclusion of McMurdo (Antarctica, June 2005) and Hobart (Tasmania, February 2006) stations.
-All joined together lead to a (for Cycle 116) coverage as indicated in Figure 29.
+Coverage in the Caribbean is obtained by a station at Miami (February 2005), in the Chinese Sea by a station at Beijing (July 2005), and partial coverage over the Southern Hemisphere by the inclusion of McMurdo (Antarctica, June 2005) and Hobart (Tasmania, February 2006) stations, and coverage over the Bay of Bengal and the North-Eastern part of the Indian Ocean by a station in Singapore (October 2006).
+Since 8 March, 2007, however, no data from Hobart has been acquired because of an anomaly of the ground station antenna.
 The areas covered by Miami and Beijing station allow for the accurate observation of a number of tropical cyclones.
+All stations joined together lead to a (for Cycle 123) coverage as indicated in Figure 29.

-Figure 30: Ratio of $< \sigma_0^{0.625} > / < CMOD4(FGAT)^{0.625} > converted in dB for the fore beam (solid line), mid beam (dashed line) and aft beam (dotted line), as a function of incidence angle for and ascending tracks of data within Cycles 111 (left panel) and 116 (right panel).
-The thin lines indicate the error bars on the estimated mean.$
+Figure 30: Ratio of $<\sigma_0^{0.625}>/< \text{CMOD4}(\text{FGAT})^{0.625}>$ converted in dB for the fore antenna (solid line), mid antenna (dashed line) and aft antenna (dotted line), as a function of incidence angle for and ascending tracks of data within Cycles 121 (left panel) and 126 (right panel).
+The thin lines indicate the error bars on the estimated mean.